Skip to content

 How is osteoporosis diagnosed?

-If your healthcare provider suspects osteoporosis or you are a woman or man aged 65 or older, they may suggest you have a bone density scan.
+Contact your healthcare provider if you have signs of osteoporosis or if it runs in your family.
+If your healthcare provider suspects osteoporosis or you are aged 65 or older or have a greater fracture risk, they may suggest you have a bone density scan.
 A common test that measures bone density is called a dual energy X-ray absorptiometry (DXA).
 This test measures the density of the bones in your hips, spine and wrist, which are all places likely to be affected by osteoporosis.

 TREATMENT